 – Expensive personal devices or business equipment such as laptops, phones, cameras etc.

 Never purchase the first policy offered to you.
 Shop around…and consider the following:

-– It is generally cheaper to purchase an annual multi trip travel insurance policy rather than a single trip policy if you are planning to take more than two trips per year.
+– It is generally cheaper to buy annual holiday insurance or multi trip travel insurance rather than single-trip cover if you are planning to take more than two trips per year.

 – Review the excess limit on your policy …this is the amount you pay towards the claim.